nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

        (where x is larger than the list size) <br>
        Expected: Similar to previous step 1(ii) under `Editing a task`.

-1. Editing a task while the task list is empty in the task page.
+1. Editing a task while the task list is empty in the Task Page.

     1. Refer to step 1(iii) above under `Editing a task`.

 #### Selecting a task

-1. Selecting a task while on the task page.
+1. Selecting a task while on the Task Page.

     1. Test case: `select 1`<br>
        Expected: First task is selected.
 Details of the selected task shown in the log box.
-Page redirected to the corresponding grades page.
+Page redirected to the corresponding Grades Page.

     1. Test case: `select x` (where x is larger than the list size)<br>
        Expected: No task is selected.
 Error details shown in the log box.

 #### Finding a task

-1. Finding a task while on the task page, with the following tasks - `CA1`, `CA2`, `Critical Reflection 1` in the list.
+1. Finding a task while on the Task Page, with the following tasks - `CA1`, `CA2`, `Critical Reflection 1` in the list.

     1. Test case: `find task 1`<br>
        Expected: `CA1` and `Critical Reflection 1` is displayed.
 Details of the found tasks shown in the log box.